 Ramadan is the month during which the Quran was revealed, providing guidance for the people, clear teachings, and the statute book.
 Those of you who witness this month shall fast therein.
 Those who are ill or traveling may substitute the same number of other days.
 Allah wishes for you convenience, not hardship, that you may fulfill your obligations, and to glorify Allah for guiding you, and to express your appreciation.’
 [Surat Al-Baqarah 2:185]

-Muslims welcome the holy month of Ramadan with simple and minimal decoration as the holy month does not stand as a celebration but as a time religious and spiritual reflection.
+Muslims welcome the holy month of Ramadan with simple and minimal decoration as the holy month does not stand as a celebration but as a time for religious and spiritual reflection.
 However, those who do wish to decorate their homes in the spirit of Ramadan, they use stars, crescents, lights and lanterns.
 The crescent has long been associated with Islam as it is the symbol of Islam.
 However, the lantern, which is also known as fanous, has recently become a symbolic decoration during the holy month of Ramadan.
 In a growing number of countries, lanterns are hung on city streets, shopping malls, hotels, places of business and other places.
 The tradition of using lanterns as a decoration during Ramadan is believed to have originated from Egypt during the Fatimid Caliphate, where Caliph al-Mu’izz li-Din Allah was greeted by people holding lanterns to celebrate his ruling.
 From that time, lanterns were used to light mosques and houses throughout the capital city of Cairo.
 Before the coming of electricity, Cairo itself was noted for its spectacular use of lanterns to illuminate the city, especially during the holy month of Ramadan.

 Origin of Muslims breaking their fast with dates